|

 insert in an art magazine, consisting of two full-colour pages.

-Each of the pages represent six empty exhibition rooms.
+Each of the pages represents six empty exhibition rooms.
 For this purpose, each

 maquette has been photographed from one particular point of view, similar to